Applying

 Apply Cambridge

 Apply Cambridge is a specialist and free University programme designed to support highly able students from underrepresented backgrounds and areas to make successful applications.
-It includes

 Foundation Year in Arts, Humanities and Social Sciences